Cyber Security Education

 Secure Decisions is developing a diverse portfolio of interactive cyber security education materials designed to engage the learner at all levels.

-A tool for creating interactive safe computing curriculum.
+A tool for creating interactive curriculum for cyber security

-CyberWISE is sponsored by the Department of Homeland Security Science & Technology Directorate under Contract# HSHQDC-14-B0019.
-Please review our datasheet to learn more about CyberWISE.
+Comic-BEE is sponsored by the Department of Homeland Security Science & Technology Directorate under Contract# HSHQDC-14-B0019.
+Please review the Comic-BEE page to learn more.

 The result of a research program funded by the Air Force Research Laboratory Human Effectiveness Directorate, Warfighter Readiness Research Division (AFRL/HEA) to develop new and exciting concepts for training the next generation of cyber warriors, SimBLEND facilitates blending the delivery of computer based training (CBT) materials with interactive visualizations and serious games to create a web-based environment where learning is fun and skills can be practiced immediately.
 To demonstrate SimBLEND, we created browser-based, CND-themed casual games that focused on low-level cyber security concepts and tools.
 These games are simple to use and can be delivered as stand-alone games or integrated into a Learning Management System or other training environment.

 SimBLEND was sponsored by Air Force Research Laboratory Contract No. FA8650-08-C6858.
 Please review the SimBLEND Datasheet to learn more about SimBLEND.
 Learn more about our approach to developing these CND training games in our paper, “Blending Bloom’s Taxonomy and Serious Game Design,” presented at the Security and Management Conference 2011.